AAS Nursing Degree (RN) Program

 All applicants to the Nursing Program will be required to take a placement test.
 Those scoring below a cutoff score will be required to complete remedial course work and be retested after remediation to be admitted into the program.
 Students who are unsuccessful in the PNC Program will not be admitted into AAS Nursing Program.

-The Nursing Program is accredited by the National League for Nursing Accrediting Commission and is a member of the National Council of Associate Degree Programs.
-Further information on the program may be obtained by contacting the National League of Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, telephone 404.975.5000, fax 404.975.5020, www.nlnac.org.
+The Nursing Program is accredited by the New York State Board of Regents and the Accreditation Commission for Education in Nursing (ACEN).
+The program is also a member of the National Council of Associate Degree Programs.
+Further information on the program may be obtained by contacting the Accreditation Commission for Education in Nursing and/or ACEN:

 A student must obtain a minimum grade of “C” in all courses required in the Nursing Program.
 (A grade of “C-” is not adequate to meet the minimum requirement of “C”.)
 The student must pass both theoretical and clinical components of a nursing course, or the course must be repeated in its entirety.
 Failure to successfully complete course work that is required by the Nursing Program results in dismissal from the program.
 A student may repeat a nursing course only once.